BroadbandForum/usp-test/index.md

 </ol>
 <h3 id="get-message-using-unique-key-addressing">1.43 Get message using unique key addressing</h3>
 <h4 id="purpose-43">Purpose</h4>
-<p>The purpose of this test is to ensure the can retrieve the values of parameters in the Agent’s Instantiated Data Model when the requested path uses unique key addressing.</p>
+<p>The purpose of this test is to ensure the Controller can retrieve the values of parameters in the Agent’s Instantiated Data Model when the requested path uses unique key addressing.</p>
 <h4 id="functionality-tag-42">Functionality Tag</h4>
 <p>Mandatory</p>
 <h4 id="test-setup-43">Test Setup</h4>